-This dessert doesn’t have a separate crust; instead, it forms its own deep brown exterior from cooking at high heat.
+This recipe doesn’t have a separate crust; instead, baking it at high heat lets it form its own deep brown exterior.
 People call it burnt, but our son had it right when he described the browning as tasting like crème brûlée!

-Throw out many of the rules you know from making NY-style cheesecakes.
+Throw out many of the rules you know from making New York-style cheesecakes.
 You don’t need a water bath and you don’t need to let the dessert cool super slowly in the oven once it’s set.
 In fact, you don’t even have to use a springform pan (although I did).

 There are no fancy ingredients in this recipe.
 You’ll need cream cheese, sugar, salt, all-purpose flour, vanilla extract, eggs, and heavy whipping cream.